denistsoi/here-be-dragons/README.md

 # lala-map

-A visualisation challenge to interact with lalamove's mockAPI.
+A visualisation challenge to interact with [odyssey](https://github.com/denistsoi/odyssey) mockAPI.

 ### how to use